VIDEO: How to Use Naturopathic Therapies to Complement Conventional Cancer Treatments

 - Alternative Medicine and Natural Treatment for Breast Cancer

-- Human study showing natural alternatives to chemo superior to chemotherapy in stage 4 breast ca
+- Human study showing natural alternatives to chemo superior to chemotherapy in stage 4 breast cancer

 - Stage 4 Breast Cancer in Remission Without Use of Chemotherapy: a case from our clinic